Green Touring

 The Theatre Green Book Australia: Second Edition is an international framework that sets out common standards, tools, and guidance for making theatre productions, buildings and operations more sustainable.
 Updated for 2025, it brings together industry knowledge and practical pathways to help organisations embed environmental action across planning, design, and delivery.

-By the end of the series, you’ll have a clear, working understanding of the Theatre Green Book Australia Second Edition and how to use it to make your own practice more sustainable, collaborative and future‑focused.
+By the end of the series, our aim is for you to have a clear, working understanding of the Theatre Green Book Australia Second Edition and how to use it to make your own practice more sustainable, collaborative and future‑focused.

 All sessions will be Auslan interpreted.